 - Lying: Addicts have a tendency to lie, mislead people and generally be dishonest about their intentions, their actions, and their feelings.
 In trying to protect themselves and their addiction, sometimes lying can spiral out of control.
-This can often result in false promises of quitting their drug abuse habit as they continue to do it in secret.
+This can often result in false promises of quitting their drug abuse habit.
 Many times, people may continue lying about where all the money is going while it feeds their habit.

-- Manipulation: Drug and alcohol addicts will often resort to blaming and guilting others for their own actions and habits.
-They might accuse their loved ones of false things, such as not wanting them to be happy, all in an effort to manipulate their relationships into going the way they want them to.
+- Manipulation: Alcohol and drug addicts will often resort to blaming and guilting others for their own actions and habits.
+They might accuse their loved ones of false things.
+Such as not wanting them to be happy, all in an effort to manipulate their relationships into going the way they want them to.

 - Violence: Many drugs have proven to make a person violent amongst other dangerous side effects.
 This is why up to 60% of domestic violence incidents involve substance abuse.
-Addicts are more likely to be physically and emotionally abusive towards others.
+Drug addicts are more likely to be physically and emotionally abusive towards others.

 What Can Go Wrong Being Two Addicts in a Relationship?

-Now that we’ve established the common issues that will usually prevail when one addict is in a relationship with someone sober, let’s imagine a relationship where both of the people involved are addicts.
-That means both of the participants will probably display at least some of, if not all, of the behavioral traits that come with addiction.
+Now that we’ve established the common issues that will usually prevail when one addict is in a relationship with someone sober.

 Who’s in Love With Who?